Rodrien/AStarPathFinder/README.md

 <img src="/Photos/Example6.png">

 ## Future updates
+- Fix minor bigs with gui.
-- Visualize how the algorithm finds the shortest path
+- Visualize how the algorithm finds the shortest path.